 Stick it to the Man!

-No not that kind of mind control.
+o not that kind of mind control.
 Instead you get to hear people's thoughts.
 This allows you to extract new stickers to advance through the main story.
 The way mind reading works in this game is very pretty.
 Background music goes silent, replaced by the music of Purgatory's elevators, camera pans closer to the subject and the game gets a purple-ish pink filter.
 And that's it.
 "That's it?
-What the fuck why can't I read their minds?"
-I said to myself early on into this game.
-Yeah until you turn on the subtitles, there's no way of actually reading thoughts.
-I'm dead serious.
-No look at me, d-e-a-d serious.
-Who made this horrid design choice?
-Fire them because this is about as broken as a state snack bill.
+What the fuck why can't I read their minds?

 Heh, no wonder this thing runs out of battery faster than I run out of analogies.